 Does the concrete consist of adequate reinforcement?

 The purpose of reinforcement, also known as “rebar,” is to give concrete additional strength and minimize cracks.

-Most concrete used for post frame construction is reinforced with embedded steel rods or welded wire fabric when casted.
+Most concrete used for post-frame construction is reinforced with embedded steel rods or welded wire fabric when cast.

 However, it’s not a requirement for all concrete projects.Before we move forward with the building process, we must confirm that the slab's foundation is adequately reinforced.

 Without blueprints, the only way to address these concerns is to cut and examine a cross-section of the existing concrete.

 Editor’s Note: This investigation is at the customer’s expense.
 If you don’t spend the extra money, it’s a shot in the dark for your post-frame builder.
 Not to mention, you’ll assume the unknown risks associated with your building project.

 2) Frost Heaving